eea/helm-charts/sources/metricbeat/README.md

 # Metricbeat Helm Chart

 This Helm chart deploys Metricbeat as a DaemonSet to collect Kubernetes metrics and system metrics from all nodes in the cluster.
+It also includes kube-state-metrics for comprehensive Kubernetes object state collection.

 ## Prerequisites